 - Security and Data Masking: Apache Atlas is primarily a data governance tool.
 It allows granular fine-grained security for metadata access, enabling to set up controls on access to entity instances and also set-up operations like add/update/remove classifications.

 Apache Atlas resources

 Amundsen enjoys a cohesive community of contributors and users.
-It has also been widely adopted by other organizations that have built on top this open source data catalog tool to further their data democratization, governance, and metadata service initiatives.
+It has also been widely adopted by other organizations that have built on top of this open-source data catalog tool to further their data democratization, governance, and metadata service initiatives.

 What are the main capabilities of Amundsen?

 It’s in fact LinkedIn’s second attempt to solve data cataloging, discovery, observability, and lineage challenges.
-Before DataHub, they built an open source data catalog tool called WhereHows back in 2016.
+Before DataHub, they built an open-source data catalog tool called WhereHows back in 2016.
 DataHub was announced in 2019 and open-sourced in 2020.
-LinkedIn maintains two different versions of DataHub - one for internal use and the other that’s open sourced for others to build on.
+LinkedIn maintains two different versions of DataHub - one for internal use and the other that’s open-sourced for others to build on.

 What are the main capabilities of DataHub?

 - Automated Metadata Ingestion: In LinkedIn DataHub metadata is ingested from diverse sources by pushing via APIs or Kafka stream.